-- Students will receive a "W" on their report cards for courses dropped after the school year begins.
-Drops that occur within twenty-five (25) school days of the first scheduled final will be reflected on the transcript as a "WF" and will be counted as an "F" (0 grade points) in the GPA. - Students on Academic Teams may request a drop if initiated by the teacher by halfway through the team's season and at the discretion of the Academic Team coach.
+- Students will receive a "W" on their report cards for courses dropped within two weeks of the first day of school.
+Drops that occur after the first two weeks of school ends will be reflected on the transcript as a "WF" and will be counted as an "F" (0 grade points) in the GPA. - Students on Academic Teams may request a drop if initiated by the teacher by halfway through the team's season and at the discretion of the Academic Team coach.
 Because each Academic Team season differs in duration, each team's halfway point is determined by the number of meetings held that season, per the team's syllabus.